MatusChladek/ml-bp/README.md

 - Correlated features - models picks one of two correlated features which is less causal.
 If correlations change this is problem.

 #### MITIGATION STRATEGY:
-a) Run Leave-one-feature-out regularly to identify & remove redundant features
+1. Run Leave-one-feature-out regularly to identify & remove redundant features
 ****

 ## Feedback Loops